xXx Chapter Two: Unwanted Reunion xXx

 "What's wrong with waiting?
 I say we let the book sender come to us."

 That easily swayed Buttercup, who fell silent.
-Bubbles, on the other hand, didn't see the point of merely flying around the city, "I think that we should take action, too, but this is getting us nowhere.
+Bubbles, on the other hand, didn't see the point of merely flying around the city.
+"I think that we should take action, too, but this is getting us nowhere.
 Why don't we just go to a hideout?
-We could start with Mojo."
+We could start with Mojo, even though we already crossed him off the list.
+He might know something."

 "Not with Mojo.
 We just sent him to jail, so he shouldn't be home."